pranayjoshi/create-eeg-web-app/README.md

 # Features to add
-- Saving Plots to device as PNG
+- Saving Plots to device as PNG.
-- Generate multiple plots
+- Generate multiple plots.